briananointed/flappybird-app/README.md

 # flappybird-app
-This is an android game made using libgdx game-development framework.
+#### android game
+#### V 1.3
+#### By **Brian Wachira**
+## Description
-The game uses flappybird concept from flappybird.io
+The game uses flappybird concept from flappybird.io.
+You guide the bird is it adventures against human-made poles that have  filled up the city.
-.I used libgdx to create the project and android studio 3.1.3 to implement it.
-To import project, copy the link from clone or download and open new project from version control in AS.
+## Setup/Installation Requirements
+* Copy the link from **clone or download** then on Android Studio go to **file-new-project from version control-github**.
+The url will automatically be pasted or you can manually do it. click **clone**.
-You can also download the zip.
-Unzip the project, launch it on AS and it will download the necessary files.
+You can also download the zip file and unzip it in your preferred folder.
+Then on Android Studio go to **file-open-path to the unzipped project**
+Android studio will download all the necessary files if needed.
+Also **clean project first before running**.
+## Known Bugs
+In earlier versions(v1.0) the elements would not render accurately on the screen.
+## Technologies Used
+Java, libgdx game-development framework, android studio.
+## Support and contact details
+For any queries contact me on brianwachira7@gmail.com
+### License
+This project is licensed under the terms of the **MIT** license.

+>You can check out the full license [here](https://github.com/briananointed/flappybird-app/blob/master/LICENSE)